Motorcycle DUI Accidents

 - Take a Taxi.

-If arrested for a DUI you still have a potential lawsuit for unrelated bodily injuries.
+If arrested for a DUI, you still have a potential lawsuit for unrelated bodily injuries.
 Don't throw up your hands and give up all hope.
 Rest assured that the aggressive motorcycle DUI accident lawyers at Ehline Law will take swift action.
-So we fight hard to preserve your legal rights.
-And this includes attending your own DMV hearing.
-So while you await your criminal trial, and lick your wounds, call us for a no win no fee case consultation.
-Call now at (888) 400-9721.
+Most of all, don't delay because there is a two-year statute of limitations in most California personal injury cases unless a narrow exception applies.